 OTHER PROGRAMS WE HAVE RUN IN OUR COMMUNITY:

-Burn It Smart: in January and February 2003, the EEC hosted 24 free Burn It Smart workshops for members of the public and industry professionals in Fergus, Guelph, Kitchener, Paris, London, Hanover, Wingham, Kincardine, Port Elgin, Cambridge, Clinton and Tillsonburg.
+Burn It Smart (January-February 2003): The EEC hosted 24 free Burn It Smart workshops for members of the public and industry professionals in Fergus, Guelph, Kitchener, Paris, London, Hanover, Wingham, Kincardine, Port Elgin, Cambridge, Clinton and Tillsonburg.
 Over 1,000 people learned how to burn wood in a more efficient, safe and environmentally-friendly way.
-Smart wood burning means less carbon monoxide, nitrogen oxides, and all kinds of volatile organic compounds in the air we breathe.
+Smart wood-burning means less carbon monoxide, nitrogen oxides, and all kinds of volatile organic compounds in the air we breathe.

-Active & Safe Routes to School: 48 schools in Guelph and Waterloo Region hosted a Walking Wednesday program, reducing greenhouse gas emissions by over 6 tonnes.
-Over 9,000 students from 27 schools in Guelph and Waterloo Region joined millions of students from around the world in International Walk to School Day on October 8, 2003 and reduced greenhouse gas emissions by over half a tone on that one day.
+Active & Safe Routes to School (2003): 48 schools in Guelph and Waterloo Region hosted a Walking Wednesday program, reducing greenhouse gas emissions by over 6 tonnes.
+Over 9,000 students from 27 schools in Guelph and Waterloo Region joined millions of students from around the world on International Walk to School Day on October 8, 2003, and reduced greenhouse gas emissions by over half a tone on that one day.
 Over 200 anti-idling education packages were distributed over the life of the program, with over 100 parents making anti-idling pledges.
-(Idling vehicles while waiting for students produce twice the pollution of moving cars!)
+Idling vehicles while waiting for students produces twice the pollution of moving cars!

-Green Hotline: with generous grant money from the Trillium Foundation, the EEC piloted an environmental phone resource, helping residents of Dufferin and Wellington Counties make good environmental choices.
+Green Hotline (2009): With generous grant money from the Trillium Foundation, the EEC piloted an environmental phone resource, helping Dufferin and Wellington Counties residents make good environmental choices.
 Extensive resource database created, public outreach workshops on a variety of environmental topics as highlighted by phone calls, buying of local goods and services promoted.